tardate/LittleArduinoProjects/playground/ThermalPrinter/QR701Basics/README.md

 ## Construction

-I have the TTL version of the JP-QR701, so driving it from an Arduino should present no problems.
+I have the TTL version of the JP-QR701, so driving it from an Arduino presents no problems.

 I put together a simple protoboard test base for a Nano, power supply and printer connections: